Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy: Methods

-In addition the PDDCA open source dataset consisted of 15 patients selected from the Head-Neck Cetuximab open source dataset \cite{Bosch2015-tw}; due to differences in selection criteria and test/validation/training set allocation there was only a single scan present in both the TCIA and PDDCA test sets.
-This dataset was used without further post-processing and only accessed once for assessing the volumetric DCS performance.
+In addition, the (6) \textbf{PDDCA open source dataset} consisted of 15 patients selected from the Head-Neck Cetuximab open source dataset \cite{Bosch2015-tw}; due to differences in selection criteria and test/validation/training set allocation there were five scans present in both the TCIA and PDDCA test sets.
+This dataset was used without further post-processing and only accessed once for assessing volumetric DSC performance.
+The PDDCA test set differ from the TCIA test set in both segmentation protocol and axial slice thickness.
 For more details on the dataset characteristics and preprocessing please refer to the work of Raudaschl and colleagues \cite{Raudaschl2017-mn}.